sigildocs

 find-crlfprocedure

-Find position of rn starting at pos
+Find position of rn in a string starting at pos

 Convert hex string to number